ManCla/crazyflie-firmware/hwitl-test/README.md

 This will introduce the dummy variables
  * *accelRaw_hitl* mocking *accelRaw*.
  * *gyroRaw_hitl* mocking *gyroRaw*.

-The code is also modified so that these variables are used to generate the *sensorData* variable used by the controller.
+The code is also modified so that these mocking variables are used to generate the *sensorData* variable used by the controller (in place of the ones carrying the actual measurements).

 ### Retrieving the memory addresses of the motor outputs